Sheremetova/SampleProject-Test-Kaspresso/README.md

 ## Overview

 This repository contains UI tests for the Android application.
-The tests are implemented using the Espresso framework for Android and the Kaspresso library to simplify test writing and maintenance.
+The tests are implemented using the Kaspresso framework, which serves as a wrapper for Espresso and UI Automator.
+Kaspresso facilitates the use of both libraries and provides built-in support for the Page Object pattern.

 ## Project Structure